aleqqs/novel-scrapper/README.md

 If you are attempting to use this script on a website that does not use this specific WordPress CMS, it is likely that it will not function as intended.

-Additionally, it is not appropriate for me to disclose specific websites on which this script may work, as websites are constantly changing and may disappear or reappear at any time.

 I am not responsible for the use of this script.
 Please use this script responsibly and at your own risk.

 # Requirements